mapsforge/mapsforge/docs/LabelLayer.md

 The new approach
 ----------------

   * Labels are drawn separately and directly onto the canvas.
 This will make it possible to rotate the underlying tiles and keep labels horizontal.
-Rotation is not yet implemented, but the new implementation goes a long way towards supporting map rotation.
+Rotation is now implemented.
   * Labels are not tiled anymore, therefore clipping at tile boundaries has been eliminated and the complex accounting for tile dependencies could be removed.
   * Road labels are now part of the placement algorithm.
   * There is now a priority element on captions, symbols, line-symbols and pathtestext.
 The higher the priority, the earlier the element is drawn onto the map, ensuring that labels with higher priority are visible.